Ribbons - Documents

 - Import: Imports one or more documents, and adds them to the current project.
 The documents do not have to be of the same type.
 Uses the default settings.
 Brings up an Open window where you can find and select the documents.
-Use this command to update the project from bilingual documents (MQXLZ, Trados DOC, or multi-column RTF).
+Use this command to update the project from bilingual documents (MQXLZ, Trados DOC/RTF, or table RTF).

 - Import With Options: Imports one or more documents, and adds them to the current project.
 You can customize settings.
 First, brings up an Open window where you can find and select the documents.
 The documents do not have to be of the same type.
 After you click Open, the Document import options window opens.
 You can choose a different filter configuration for each document (or for all of them at once), or set up new filter configurations.